 The developer’s level of understanding about the software’s purpose also has a profound effect on its maintenance plan.
 If developers are still gathering user feedback to determine what the software should do, perfective maintenance should have a greater priority.
 Consider the example of a startup company that has developed an application to sign up prospective customers.
 Perfecting that process would most likely be the highest priority for the developer.

 On the other hand, preventative maintenance becomes a higher priority when system stability is more important than functionality.
 For example, a back-office system will probably want to focus on optimizing the database before anything else.
 These scenarios illustrate the importance of establishing priorities when developing a maintenance budget.

 The composition of the maintenance team is an issue that often fails to get the attention it deserves when planning software maintenance.
-In some cases, the organization using the application may have the technical expertise needed to maintain it, resulting in a significant savings on maintenance.
+In some cases, the organization using the application may have the technical expertise needed to maintain it, resulting in significant savings on maintenance.

 Whether the maintenance team works for the user or developer, it needs to include subject matter experts (SMEs) who can provide a solid technical understanding of the software.
-These topics include the application’s architecture, business logic and overall purpose.
-This level of familiarity over the software helps ensure a better maintenance plan and more accurate budget.
+These topics include the application’s architecture, business logic, and overall purpose.
+This level of familiarity over the software helps ensure a better maintenance plan and a more accurate budget.
 If you don’t already have at least one person like this on your team, you should hire outside experts and allow them the time needed to become familiar with your software.

 A maintenance plan must also address any constraints on maintenance.
 These could include an aggressive service level agreement (SLA) that requires the software to provide an unusually high level of uptime, which can limit the time available for some types of maintenance.
 Many developers also have a hard limit on what they can spend on maintenance.
 Regardless of the specific constraints, you need to discuss them before you can develop a maintenance plan.